 Go Self Catering

 You can often save money by shopping for food and drinks at a supermarket on the way to where you're staying, and bringing it with you.
-Holiday parks for example, usually have on-site restaurants you can eat breakfast, lunch and dinner at, but when you're away with the family, this can easily add up.
+Holiday parks for example, usually have on-site restaurants you can eat breakfast, lunch and dinner at, but when you're away with the family, this can easily add up, so the cheapest self catering holidays are when you're cooking all the meals.
 Don't forget the treats like sweets and ice creams.